 She visited Haiti in 1937 and documented Voodoo practices, rituals, and beliefs.
 Her firsthand account of the mysteries of Voodoo, “Tell My Horse”, was published in 1938.

 The Early Life of Zora Neale Hurston

-By the time 1917 rolled in, she attended Morgan College which was the high school division of the Morgan State University which is a Historic All-Black school in Baltimore, Maryland.
-She graduated in 1918 and in that same year she began to attend Howard University and became the earliest recruit of the Zeta Phi Beta.
-She helped found The Hilltop which was the student newspaper.
-Also, she took courses in Greek, Spanish, English, and public speaking.
-She earned her associates degree in 1920.
-A year after, she wrote John Redding Goes to Sea which is a short story that gained her entry into the Alaine Locke literary club called The Stylus.
+In 1917, Hurston attended Morgan College which was the high school division of the Morgan State University and a Historic All-Black school in Baltimore, Maryland.
+Graduating in 1918, she then attended Howard University in Washington, D.C and became an early recruit of the Zeta Phi Beta sorority.
+She helped found the student newspaper, The Hilltop and took courses in Greek, Spanish, English, and public speaking.
+Hurston earned her associates degree in 1920.
+A year later, she wrote “John Redding Goes to Sea”, a short story that gained her entry into the Stylus, the Alaine Locke literary club.

 As an Adult

-She married Herbert Sheen, her former classmate at Howard and a jazz musician, in 1927.
-He later went on to become a doctor but they divorced in 1931.
+Howard married Herbert Sheen, her former classmate at Howard and a jazz musician, in 1927.
+He later went on to become a doctor but the marriage failed and they divorced in 1931.